crookedspoon/git-workshop/programming-jokes/jokes.md

 !SLIDE bullets incremental
 * There are 10 types of people in the world:
 * those who understand binary, and those who don't.

+!SLIDE bullets
+* What did one git branch say to another git branch
+* I fork you